 Mr. Gimenez is a Director of Vantage Equities Inc., and Vantage Financial Corporation.
-Concurrently, he is also the Chairman and President of the following mutual funds: Philequity Fund, Inc., Philequity Dollar Income Fund, Inc., Philequity Peso Bond Fund, Inc., Philequity PSE Index Fund, Inc. (2006 to present), Philequity Dividend Yield Fund (2014 to present), Philequity MSCI Philippines Index Fund, Inc. (2018 to present) and Philequity Alpha One Fund, Inc. (2019 to Present).
+Concurrently, he is also the Chairman and President of the following mutual funds: Philequity Fund, Inc., Philequity Dollar Income Fund, Inc., Philequity Peso Bond Fund, Inc., Philequity PSE Index Fund, Inc., Philequity Dividend Yield Fund, Philequity MSCI Philippines Index Fund, Inc. and Philequity Alpha One Fund, Inc. Philequity Global Fund, Inc, and Philequity Dynamic Allocation Fund, Inc..
 At the same time, he also holds positions as Vice President and Trustee of Philippine Investment Funds Association (PIFA) and as Corporate Secretary of I.B.
 Gimenez Securities, Inc. He holds a graduate degree in Business Administration from the Asian Institute of Management (1970) and a college degree from the University of the Philippines (1967).

-Roberto Z. Lorayes
+Roberto Z. Loraves